NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 have then four images, ``v1.tif, v2.tif, v3.tif, v4.tif``, and
 corresponding camera and GCP files.

-A good sanity check is to visualize these computed cameras in ASP’s ``orbitviz`` tool.
+A good sanity check is to visualize these computed cameras in ASP's ``orbitviz`` tool.
 It can be invoked as::

       orbitviz v[1-4].tif v[1-4].tsai -o orbit.kml